-When the Indiana Division of Forestry plans to log a state forest area, they publish on their website a document called a Draft Resource Management Guide.
-Normally, citizens have the chance to make a public comment on these guides (known as DRMG’s) before the marking and bidding of timber can begin.
-You can help create a public record of dissent regarding the unprecedented amount of commercial logging in Indiana’s state forests
+When the Indiana Division of Forestry plans to log a state forest area, they publish on their website a document called a Draft Resource Management Guide (DRMG).
+Citizens have the chance to make a public comment on these guides before the marking and bidding of timber can begin.
+By making a comment, you can help create a public record of dissent regarding the unprecedented amount of commercial logging in Indiana’s state forests

 Prepare a statement in a Word document.
 It can be as short as 100 words or as long as you want.
 Put in your own words why you don’t want to see this forest logged.

 Do a separate comment for each of the three logging plans.